2017 Fine Gael leadership election

-The 2017 Fine Gael leadership election was triggered in May 2017, when Enda Kenny resigned as party leader.
+The 2017 Fine Gael leadership election was triggered in May 2017, when Enda Kenny resigned as leader of Fine Gael.
 Voting began by members of Fine Gael and Young Fine Gael on 29 May 2017.
 On 2 June Leo Varadkar was announced as the victor, beating rival Simon Coveney.
-With Fine Gael being the governing party at the time, this election effectively appointed a new Taoiseach for Ireland.
+With Fine Gael being the governing party at the time, this election effectively selected a new Taoiseach for Ireland.

 The electoral system was an electoral college of the members of the Fine Gael party, Fine Gael councillors and Fine Gael parliamentary party members.
 The result was announced on 2 June 2017 when, at a special meeting, the parliamentary party cast their votes.
 Varadkar became Fine Gael leader immediately upon the announcement of the result, but did not immediately assume the office of Taoiseach.
 On 13 June at a Fine Gael parliamentary party meeting, he announced that the runner up Simon Coveney would be appointed the deputy leader of the party.

 Varadkar was appointed by the President to the office of Taoiseach following his nomination by a vote in Dáil Éireann on 14 June.
 He became Ireland's youngest Taoiseach, as well as the first who is openly gay.
 Varadkar is mixed-race and is the first person of Indian-origin to serve in the role of Taoiseach.